nodia/gollum/readme.md

 ## Using Gollum

-Gollum can be used to create a ReviewBoard ticket in two ways.
+Gollum can be used to create a Review Board ticket in two ways.

 When Gollum is started by running Gollum.exe without any arguments, just as when configuring a new SVN checkout, a previously commited revision or revisions can be submitted.
 Using the "Submit old revision" part of the "Project specific settings" window do the following: